nbeaver/cmd_oysters/README.rst

 #.
 Unique (SHA-1) and string similarity (Nilsimsa) hashes of command invocations.
 #.
 Explicit licensing.

-In addition, the focus of commandlinefu is in providing a platform for commenting and upvoting, which is a different focus than a custom repository of specialized shell commands, many of which may only be useful to their creator.
+In addition, the focus of Commandlinefu is in providing a platform for commenting and upvoting, which is a different focus than a custom repository of specialized shell commands, many of which may only be useful to their creator.